Seigr-lab/SeigrToolsetTransmissions/docs/user_manual/15_design_decisions.md

 **STT 0.2.0a0 features:**

-- **Adaptive Priority**: Priority calculated from content properties (uniqueness, access patterns, network conditions)
-- **Probabilistic Delivery**: Shannon entropy determines delivery probability
-- **Crypto Session Continuity**: Resume sessions across transports/IPs/devices using seed-based identity
-- **Content-Affinity Pooling**: Sessions clustered by STC.hash proximity (Kademlia XOR distance)
+- **Multi-peer streaming**: send_to_all() and send_to_sessions() for broadcast/multicast
+- **Session management**: Multiple simultaneous encrypted connections
+- **Stream multiplexing**: Independent data streams within sessions
+- **Transport agnostic**: Works over UDP or WebSocket

 ### Peer-to-Peer Design

-**Chosen:** Peer-to-peer with DHT and content distribution
+**Chosen:** Peer-to-peer architecture with server mode

 **Why:**

-- Native support for Seigr ecosystem content addressing
+- Symmetric peer design (any node can serve or request)
 - Distributed architecture eliminates single points of failure
-- Kademlia DHT for efficient peer and content discovery

-**Result:** STT includes comprehensive P2P capabilities: server mode, DHT discovery, content distribution
+- Multi-peer connections enable network layer applications to build on top

+**Result:** STT provides multi-peer encrypted transport: server mode accepts incoming connections, manual peer connections via connect_udp(), broadcast/multicast primitives

-**Alternative:** Client-server only - simpler but defeats purpose of decentralized Seigr ecosystem
+**Alternative:** Client-server only - simpler but limits use cases for decentralized applications

+**Note:** STT is a transport layer.
+Network formation, peer discovery, and routing logic must be implemented by applications built on top of STT.

 ## Why Not Existing Protocols?